 The power of movement

 Getting physical is one of the best ways to manage stress levels.
-Exercise will improve your mental health and tire you out in a healthy way, which in turn can improve your ability to sleep and recharge.
+Exercise, even in your living room, will improve your mental health and tire you out in a healthy way, which in turn can improve your ability to sleep and recharge.

 Dr. Deschênes finds it refreshing to break away from work occasionally for a 20-minute walk.
 “Getting some sunshine and exercise really helps me refocus.”